 See the Adorable Babies at the David Sheldrick Wildlife Trust Elephant Orphanage

 While Nairobi National Park doesn’t have elephants in it, you can still see elephants while visiting Kenya’s capital – and the most adorable baby elephants at that.
 The David Sheldrick Wildlife Trust Elephant and Rhino Orphanage (DSWT) was founded in 1977, and are renowned as the world’s most successful elephant rescue and rehabilitation center.

-Thankfully Joy, our Urban Adventures guide, had prepared us for what to expect otherwise we might have been wondering a bit.
+Thankfully Joy, our guide, had prepared us for what to expect otherwise we might have been wondering a bit.
 It was the most crowded and busiest of any of the attractions in Nairobi we visited.
 The elephant orphanage is one of the best places in Nairobi, and it feels like every tourist in the entire city has turned up.

 But with good reason.
 The David Sheldrick elephant orphanage only opens to the public for 1 hour daily, in order to minimize the human-elephant interaction.
 Once the milk-dependent baby elephants are old enough and rehabilitated, they are released back to the wild.

 During the 1-hour long visit, visitors to the Nairobi elephant orphanage gather around a large roped area and are asked to be quiet.
 This is both for respect of and to not startle the baby African elephants, and in order to be able to hear the presentation.